Salah-Mahmoud/OnlineRetail-DWH/README.md

 - **`jobs/`**: Contains the PySpark scripts for transformations.
 - **`data/`**: Source CSV data files.
 - **`dags/`**: Airflow DAGs that manage the ETL process.
+- **`jars/`**: Contains JAR files, such as the Postgres JDBC driver, that are used by your PySpark jobs or Airflow DAGs for database connectivity or other additional functionalities.

 ## Airflow DAG